 Chiang Mai is a popular destination to explore for those who want to visit the mountainous region in northern Thailand and learn about the rich history of the city.
 Although the location features many walls and moats, it also attracts tourists for its famous waterfalls.
 For those who are planning a visit to the area, there are a few notable places to consider visiting.
 After exploering the nature, for your pefect relaxing day go to Heavenly Nails one of the top rate salon in Chiang mai which provide relaxing hands and feets spa including manicure and manicure.
-Here are the list of the best restaurants to eat at in Chiang Mai to try clean and delicious food options will allow you to feel better as you explore the local area.
+Here are the list of the best restaurants to eat at in Chiang Mai will allow you to feel better as you explore the local area.

 Bua Tong Sticky Water fall